ajayanuragi/whatToBuild/README.md

 3. **Set Headers**:
    - Add the `Content-Type` header with the value `application/json`.
    - Add the `user-id` header with the user ID.
+   - Note(user ID could be anything, Planning to ask this from client in future)

 4. **Send Request**:
    - Click the "Send" button in Postman to make the POST request.

+# Built With

+This project was built using the following tools and technologies:

+- [Java](https://www.oracle.com/java/technologies/javase-downloads.html): Programming language used for the backend.
+- [Spring Boot](https://spring.io/projects/spring-boot): Framework for building Java-based applications.
+- [Maven](https://maven.apache.org/): Build tool for managing dependencies and building the project.
+- [Postman](https://www.postman.com/): API development and testing tool used for interacting with the backend API.
+- [MongoDB](https://www.mongodb.com/): NoSQL database used for data storage.

+Feel free to explore the links to learn more about each tool.